 The only criterion that is used to define a head of household is that the person should be a responsible adult, 18 years or older, who could provide information on other members of the household.
-There are few exceptions where a 16 or 17-year-old could be the head of the household.
+There are few exceptions where a 16 or 17-year-old could be the head of the household if they are living alone or as partners.